+- fdisk is interactive and has its own shell.
+It is used for partition creation.

-- m # show list of commands
+- m # show list of commands.

-- l # show partition types
+- l # show partition types.

-- p # list partitions of sda
+- p # list partitions of sda.

 - q # exit fdisk without saving

 - w # write changes and exit fdisk

 The 'parted' and 'gdisk' commands